CGEO97/WeatherScraping/README.md

 About

 	This project is part of the Advanced Programming course, conducted at the University of St. Gallen.
-	The goal of the project was to create a weather scraping tool using the predefined website SRF METEO It needs to be noted that our code output is German since the language of the website is German.
+	The goal of the project was to create a weather scraping tool using the predefined website SRF METEO.
+	It needs to be noted that our code output is in German since the language of the website is German.
 	To avoid ambiguity, we refer to the translations paragraph, where keywords of the project are translated.
 	The project was inspired by the following tutorial: https://www.dataquest.io/blog/web-scraping-tutorial-python/